UNDP-Accelerator-Labs/Financial-inclusion-toolkit/6_Derisk/eth.md

 ---
 title: ... through diagnostics meant to prepare the roll-out of a programme on risk insurance
-parent: Helps you de-risk livelihoods
+parent: Helps people de-risk livelihoods
 layout: default

 menu_parent: 6